alibaba/graph-learn/docs/gsl_en.md

 <a name="TUTVl"></a>
 # 1. Introduction
 There has been a well-developed programming paradigm since Graph Neural Network (GNN) was introduced.
-Developing a GNN model contains two parts: graph data processing and neural network training.
+Developing a GNN model includes two parts: graph data processing and neural network training.
-There are matured Deep Learning framework such as Tensorflow and Pytorch for neural network training.
+For neural network training, there are matured deep learning frameworks such as Tensorflow and Pytorch.
-Therefore, how to express and implement graph data processing easily and efficiently, and how to work with the DL frameworks are the focuses of Graphlearn.<br />
+Therefore, how to process graph data easily and efficiently as well as cooperate with the existed DL frameworks are what Graphlearn focus on.<br />
 <br />In reality, sampling is necessary due to the sheer scale of graphs.
 There are several graph sampling techniques:

 - **Traversal based sampling** randomly selects a batch of vertices or edges from a graph.